 Regardless of the diagnosis, we are here to help.
 We successfully treat a wide range of breast cancers, including:

-- Inflammatory breast cancer: A rare type of breast cancer with symptoms such as redness and swelling.
+- Inflammatory breast cancer: A rare and aggressive type of breast cancer that presents with symptoms such as breast redness and swelling.

 - Paget's disease of the breast: An uncommon cancer type that affects the skin of the nipple or areola.

 Our oncologists provide patients with lifesaving treatments, including: